I absolutely love doing meditation with cats.

 I’ve always been a cat lover.
 I think cats are the most beautiful animals in the world.
 They’re totally Zen too.
 Eckhart Tolle [author of one of the best Mindfulness And Meditation Books Ever, The Power Of Now] said, “I’ve lived with several Zen masters.
 They were all cats”.
+Cats are so Zensational.

 If you think about it, cats have all the characteristics you try to get from meditating.
 They are pure, calm, in-the-moment, and Zen.
-And that is why you might like to meditate on your cat (focusing on your cat, I mean, not sitting on it…).
+And that is why you might like to meditate with cats.

-Instructions For Meditating With Your Cat (Or Other Pets)
+Meditation With Cats (Or Other Pets)

-1: Take 20 mindful breaths to relax and focus your mind.
+- Take 20 mindful breaths to relax and focus your mind.

-2: Invite your cat to join you (you can either let your cat sit on your lap, pick up and cuddle your cat, or lie down together).
+- Invite your cat to join you (you can either let your cat sit on your lap, pick up and cuddle your cat, or lie down together).
 Your cat should be close enough that you can easily hear him or her purring.
 Close your eyes.

-3) Listen to your cat purring.
+- Listen to your cat purring.
 Focus your mind 100% on the purring.
 The purring sound is the “object” of this meditation.

-4) Meditating on your cat’s purr, begin to quieten your mind.
+- Meditating on your cat’s purr, begin to quieten your mind.
 Aim to make your mind one with the sound of your cat’s purr.
 If thoughts or feelings enter your mind, peacefully acknowledge them and return to meditating on your cat.
 You should feel as though your mind is inside your cat’s purr, as though you are one with the sound.

-5) Continue for 108 breaths.
+- Continue for 108 breaths.

-This method will make you feel so close to your cat, as though you are one.
+With this method, you will feel closer to your cat(s) than ever before.
 You will feel a true sense of love and oneness.
-Of course, it will also be relaxing and will focus your mind, like most meditations do, but it will also deepen your connection to your cat.
+Of course, it will also be relaxing and will focus your mind, like most meditations do.
+However, it will also deepen your connection to your cat.